Shopify Ratings & Review Summary

 Overall you can sell most family-friendly products on Shopify.
-Paintings, antiques, handbags, cameras, pottery and ceramics, stamps, t-shirts, wine, furniture, toys, books, car parts, baby items, office supplies, and photo prints are some of the common products sold on Shopify.
+Paintings, antiques, handbags, cameras, pottery and ceramics, stamps, t-shirts, wine, furniture, toys, books, car parts, baby items, office supplies, and photo prints are some of the common products sold on Shopify stores.

-There are a number of businesses prohibited from using Shopify platform, including:
+There are a number of businesses prohibited from using the Shopify platform, including:

 - IP infringement, regulated or illegal products and services; such as gambling, pharmaceuticals, investment and credit services, virtual currency, and adult content and services.